PeaceNaza/Tech4dev/README.md

 # Tech4dev
-## This is my practice on HTML and CSS projects
+## My Practice on HTML and CSS Projects